Updated with an interview from Franz Hoffman on July 14th, 2021

 In 1978 gay rights activist and artist Gilbert Baker set out to create a new symbol for the gay and lesbian movement to replace the pink triangle — a Nazi relic from World War II.
-Gilbert’s experience as an openly gay man in San Francisco and his work as a vexillographer gave him a unique opportunity to highlight the movement at a critical moment when LGBTQ+ people were fighting for equal rights.
+Gilbert’s experience as an openly gay man in San Francisco and his work as a vexillographer gave him a unique opportunity to highlight the movement at a critical moent when LGBTQIA+ people were fighting for equal rights.
 Gilbert conceived of the Rainbow Flag, which he displayed at United Nations Plaza on June 25, 1978 to commemorate the San Francisco Gay Freedom Day Parade.

 Gilbert channeled everything he knew and everything he loved into the design of the Rainbow Flag.
-He poured all his passion, his skill, and his hope into a flag which is now one of the most powerful symbols on earth.
-Since the Rainbow Flag’s first public unveiling in San Francisco in 1978, it has been raised countless times all over the world as a sign of empowerment and solidarity with the LGBTQ+ community.
+He poured all his passion, skill, and hope into a flag which is now one of the most powerful symbols on earth.
+Since the Rainbow Flag’s first public unveiling in San Francisco in 1978, it has been raised countless times all over the world as a sign of empowerment and solidarity with the LGBTQIA+ community.

 Gilbert passed away on March 31, 2017.
-Great designers are immortalized through their work, yet Gilbert’s contribution to the LGBTQ+ movement earned him a distinctive form of recognition.
+Great designers are immortalized through their work, yet Gilbert’s contribution to the LGBTQIA+ movement earned him a distinctive form of recognition.
 To honor his legacy, Ogilvy New York, NewFest, and NYC Pride partnered with Fontself to create a free font inspired by the timeless design of the Rainbow Flag.
 Befitting the origins of the Rainbow Flag, this font was specifically designed for headlines and protest banners.